Here are some questions that people frequently ask, if there are questions you would like to ask send us an email:

 How many artworks do you have in your permanent collections? >

-The galleries permanent collections contain over 1,500 sculptures, painting and prints.
+The galleries permanent collections contain over 4000 arworks.

-The gallery opened in February 2000 and was officially opened on 5 May 2000 by HM The Queen
+The Gallery opened in February 2000 and was officially opened on 5 May 2000 by H.M Queen Elizabeth II.

 What are your opening hours? >